espinbrandon49/EZ-Commerce-Duz-It/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 ## Description
 A back end for an e-commerce site.
-I configured a working Express.js API to use Sequelize to interact with a MySQL database.
+I configured a functional Express.js API to use Sequelize to interact with a MySQL database and to use an .

 * [GitHub repository](https://github.com/espinbrandon49/EZ-Commerce-Duz-It)